 Target Shallow-water, precious-metal-rich VMS-epithermal system Location: Jalisco, Mexico Size: 232km2 Status: 100% Owned by Evrim and available for option Stage: Follow-up of drainage and ASTER anomalies on concession

-Cuale is 100%-owned by Evrim and comprised of a 232 square kilometre early stage exploration property prospective for high sulphidation epithermal gold mineralization.
+Cuale is a 232 square kilometre early stage exploration property 100%-owned by Evrim and prospective for shallow-water, precious-metal-rich VMS/epithermal deposits.
 The project is located 185 kilometres west of Guadalajara and 35 kilometres southeast of Puerto Vallarta in the Cordillera Madre del Sur.

 The property is located within the Talpa de Allende area of Jalisco near Agnico Eagle Mines’ Barqueño project (645k oz gold and 38M oz silver) and Endeavour Silver’s Terronera project (42M oz silver and 436k oz gold).
 The area is close to infrastructure with roads and powerlines crossing the property.